10 Random Facts About Uranus

 I thought it would be fun to take a closer look at one of the planets in our Solar System so here are 10 random facts about Uranus.
 Ready?
 Let’s go!

 Random Fact 1: Uranus is the seventh planet from the Sun!
-The sixth planet is Saturn and the ninth planet is Neptune.
+The sixth planet is Saturn and the eigth planet is Neptune.

 Random Fact 2: Uranus was discovered by Sir William Herschel on March 13, 1781!
 Herschel was born in Germany, but emigrated to England when he was 19 years old.
 Herschel not only discovered Uranus, but also found two of its major moons – Titania and Oberon.